 With the Graduate Certificate in Arts (Educational Psychology), you can study educational psychology without completing a second bachelor’s degree.

 The Graduate Certificate in Arts (Educational Psychology) is a bridging tool for graduates in other subjects to gain knowledge of educational psychology.
-You can then go on to a postgraduate qualification in educational psychology if you wish.
+You can use it to study another subject area without completing a second bachelor’s degree.

-With Massey’s educational psychology programme you’ll explore lifelong ako/learning and teaching through an understanding of cultural, cognitive, social, behavioural and emotional aspects of learners and teachers.
+You’ll explore lifelong ako/learning and teaching through an understanding of the cultural, cognitive, social, behavioural and emotional aspects of learners and teachers.

 At Massey, educational psychology is:

 - the application of Western and Māori psychological knowledge in education and human development

 - a science that seeks to understand, and an art that seeks to apply those understandings in the real world, to help learners realise their potential.

 A wide choice of courses